MobilityData/gbfs/gbfs.md

 station_information.json | Conditionally REQUIRED | List of all stations, their capacities and locations.
 REQUIRED of systems utilizing docks. station_status.json | Conditionally REQUIRED | Number of available vehicles and docks at each station and station availability.
 REQUIRED of systems utilizing docks. vehicle_status.json <br/>*(as of v3.0, formerly free_bike_status.json)* | Conditionally REQUIRED | *(as of v2.1)* Describes all vehicles that are not currently in active rental.
 REQUIRED for free floating (dockless) vehicles.
 OPTIONAL for station based (docked) vehicles.
-Vehicles that are part of an active rental MUST NOT appear in this feed. system_hours.json | - | This file is removed *(as of v3.0)*.
+Vehicles that are part of an active rental MUST NOT appear in this feed. vehicle_availability.json <br/>*(added in v3.1-RC2)* | OPTIONAL | Describes the future availability of each vehicle.
+Useful for systems that allow vehicles to be reserved in advance (e.g. carsharing, cargo bike share, etc).
+This file is OPTIONAL for station based (docked) vehicles.
+Not supported for free floating (dockless) vehicles. system_hours.json | - | This file is removed *(as of v3.0)*.
 See `system_information.opening_hours` for system hours of operation. system_calendar.json | - | This file is removed *(as of v3.0)*.
 See `system_information.opening_hours` for system dates of operation. system_regions.json | OPTIONAL | Regions the system is broken up into.